playerloop/playerloop-unity/README.md

 ## Example scene

-The package includes a sample scene with a UI implementation.
+The package includes a sample scene with a UI implementation inside the Samples~ directory.

 ## Contributing